fl2ma/docs-csv-importer/docs/usage/upload.md

 Configuration files contain instructions for the CSV processing.
 You can find a lot of common config files in the **[configuration file repository](https://github.com/firefly-iii/import-configurations)**.

+If you want to know more about how the JSON file works, check out [this help page about the JSON configuration file](help/json).

 ## Common problems and errors

 - The file must be UTF8 encoded.